OUR WORK

 SRHR

-[English Version] DEEPING INCLUSION OF WOMEN AND LGBTIQ+ FORCIBLY DISPLACED PERSONS IN THAILAND THROUGH THE FULFILLMENT OF SRHR
+DEEPENING INCLUSION OF WOMEN AND LGBTIQ+ FORCIBLY DISPLACED PERSONS IN THAILAND

 This toolkit has been developed to support advocacy for furthering the sexual and reproductive health and rights (SRHR) of women and LGBTIQ+ forcibly displaced and vulnerable migrants in Thailand – with a particular focus on the urban context.
-This toolkit was developed in partnership with APA Member Equal AF, after two workshops funded by the Julia Taft Project, which gathered civil society organisations and UN agencies from the refugee ecosystem in Thailand to gather inputs and recommendations for the toolkit.
+A participatory approach was used to develop the toolkit.
+Two workshops were held with civil society organisations and UN agencies from the refugee ecosystem in Thailand to gather inputs and recommendations for the toolkit.
+The toolkit was develoepd by APA and APA member Equal AF and was funded by the Julia Taft Project.

 RFSU's UPOS-Films on Sexual Health and Rights